PacktPublishing/Production-Ready-Applied-Deep-Learning/Chapter_5/emr/EMR.md

 Step 4: Security
 ![](./images_emr/emr_3.png)

-Cluster creation in `Starting` status
+Cluster creation will start with `Starting` status
 ![](./images_emr/emr_24.png)

 After some time, the cluster goes to `Running` status.
 Now, you can open JupyterHub as explained in the following steps.